-Recently this year, Apple revised their App Store Review Guidelines, allowing dispensaries to have their own mobile app for their store, as long as their business is properly licensed and legal.
+Recently this year, Apple revised their App Store Review Guidelines, allowing businesses to have their own mobile app for their store, as long as their business is properly licensed and legal.

-This is a significant advancement for the cannabis industry, as most marketing channels are still restricted, not to mention the fact that the mobile app market brings huge opportunities to businesses.
+This is a significant advancement for highly regulated markets, as most marketing channels are still restricted, not to mention the fact that the mobile app market brings huge opportunities to businesses.

 1. Understand how Apple and Google Android rank their apps

 While neither Apple (iOS) nor Google (Android) has revealed rules as to how they rank the apps on their respective platforms, the following factors are generally accepted as among the top things they consider:

 - Ratings and reviews – This includes the average ratings from users and the volume (total number) of reviews.

 - Install and uninstallation rates – Download velocity (i.e., number of installs) is a huge signal of your app’s quality.
 This also includes the growth trend—how download counts and app ratings change over time.
 Retention (installs vs. uninstalls) is also more important than acquisitions.

 - App usage statistics – This refers to how engaged users are with your app and how often they use it.

 - Keyword density – This applies to the app title/name, subtitle/short description, and app description.
 Keywords are considered as one of the most influential factors when it comes to app ranking.
 We will discuss this in more detail in the next section.

 2. Create a communication strategy